Sammy Baugh

+Samuel Adrian Baugh (March 17, 1914 – December 17, 2008) was an American professional football quarterback who played 16 seasons with the Washington Redskins of the National Football League (NFL).
+He played college football for the TCU Horned Frogs, where he was a two time All-American prior to being selected by the Redskins in the first round of the 1937 NFL draft.
+With the Redskins, Baugh won NFL Championships in 1937 and 1942 and led the NFL in completion percentage eight times, passing yards four times, and passing touchdowns twice.

-Baugh was inducted into the Pro Football Hall of Fame in the 17-member charter class of 1963, and was also selected to the NFL 75th Anniversary All-Time Team in 1994 and the NFL 100th Anniversary All-Time Team in 2019.
+Baugh also played as a punter and safety, leading the NFL in punting average five times and in defensive interceptions with 11 in 1943.
+After his playing career, he served as a college coach for the Hardin–Simmons Cowboys before coaching professionally for the New York Titans and Houston Oilers.
+Baugh was inducted into the Pro Football Hall of Fame in 1963 and was named to the NFL's 75th and 100th Anniversary All-Time teams.

 Early life

-Samuel Adrian Baugh was born on a farm near Temple, Texas, the second son of James, a worker on the Santa Fe Railroad, and Lucy Baugh.
+Baugh was born on March 17, 1914, in Temple, Texas, the second son of James, a worker on the Santa Fe Railroad, and Lucy Baugh.
 His parents later divorced and his mother raised the three children.
 When he was 16, the family then moved to Sweetwater, Texas, and he attended Sweetwater High School.
-As the quarterback of his high school football team (Sweetwater Mustangs), he would practice for hours throwing a football through a swinging automobile tire, often on the run.
-Baugh would practice punting more than throwing.
+As the quarterback of his high school football team (Sweetwater Mustangs), he practiced for hours throwing a football through a swinging automobile tire, often on the run.
+Baugh practiced punting more than throwing.

-Baugh, however, really wanted to become a professional baseball player and almost received a scholarship to play at Washington State University.
+However, he really wanted to become a professional baseball player and almost received a scholarship to play at Washington State University.
 About a month before he started at Washington State, however, Baugh hurt his knee while sliding into second base during a game, and the scholarship fell through.

 College career

-College football
+Football

 After coach Dutch Meyer told him he could play three sports (football, baseball, and basketball), Baugh attended Texas Christian University.
-While at Texas Christian, he threw 587 passes in his three varsity seasons for 39 touchdowns.
+While at TCU, he threw 587 passes in his three varsity seasons for 39 touchdowns.
 Baugh was named an All-American in 1935 and 1936.
-He also led TCU to two bowl game wins, a 3–2 victory over LSU in the 1936 Sugar Bowl, and a 16–6 victory over Marquette in the first annual Cotton Bowl Classic in 1937 after which he was named MVP.
+He also led the Horned Frogs to two bowl game wins, a 3–2 victory over LSU in the 1936 Sugar Bowl, and a 16–6 victory over Marquette in the first annual Cotton Bowl Classic in 1937 after which he was named MVP.
 He finished fourth in voting for the Heisman Trophy in 1936.

-In the spring of his senior year, Redskins owner George Preston Marshall offered Baugh $4,000 to play with the franchise.
-Originally unsure about playing professional football (coach Meyer offered him a job as the freshman coach and he still thought about playing professional baseball), he did not agree to the contract until after the College All-Star Game, where the team beat the Green Bay Packers 6–0.
+In early 1936, Washington Redskins owner George Preston Marshall offered Baugh $4,000 to play for them.
+Originally unsure about playing professional football, he did not agree to the contract until after the College All-Star Game, where the team beat the Green Bay Packers 6–0.